17.3 Cash Flows from Operating Activities: The Indirect Method

 - Nonoperational gains and losses are removed.

-- Adjustments are made, based on the monetary change occurring during the period in the various balance sheet connector accounts, to switch all remaining revenues and expenses from accrual accounting to cash accounting.
+- Adjustments are made, based on the change registered in the various connector accounts, to switch remaining revenues and expenses from accrual accounting to cash accounting.

-Answer: First, all noncash items within net income are eliminated.
-Depreciation is the example included here.
-As an expense, it is a negative component found within net income.
-To remove a negative, it is offset by a positive.
-Thus, adding back $80,000 serves to remove the impact of depreciation from the reporting company’s net income.
+Answer: Depreciation is an expense and, hence, a negative component of net income.
+To eliminate a negative, it is offset by a positive.
+Adding back depreciation serves to remove its impact from the reporting company’s net income.

-Second, all nonoperating items within net income are eliminated.
-Liberto’s gain on sale of equipment is reported within reported income.
-As a gain, it is a positive figure; it helped increase profits this period.
-To eliminate this gain, $40,000 must be subtracted from net income.
+The gain on sale of equipment also exists within reported income but as a positive figure.
+It helped increase profits this period.
+To eliminate this gain, the $40,000 amount must be subtracted.
 The cash flows resulting from this transaction came from an investing activity and not an operating activity.

-In applying the indirect method, as shown in Figure 17.7 "Operating Activity Cash Flows, Indirect Method—Elimination of Noncash and Nonoperating Balances", a negative is removed by addition; a positive is removed by subtraction.
+In applying the indirect method, a negative is removed by addition; a positive is removed by subtraction.

 Figure 17.7 Operating Activity Cash Flows, Indirect Method—Elimination of Noncash and Nonoperating Balances